 Even though MRIs are objective, radiologists and doctors often disagree on what caused a particular finding.
 Some radiologists do not believe that discs can herniate under force, and regularly consult for insurance companies.
 Other doctors make their opinion based on what they see on the MRI, what the patient is saying about their symptoms, and what the treating doctor found in an office examination.

 MRI's and the Oregon/Washington Injury Claim

 In an auto collision case, MRIs will usually address one or two issues.
 The first issue is whether the auto collision caused the injury or worsened something that was already present.

 MRIs also help lawyers prove whether an injury is permanent.
 For example, if someone suffers a significant disc herniation, they may need to have the disc removed and the two neck bones fused together.
 This is called a discectomy and fusion.
 The surgeon is removing a joint from your neck, and fusing two bones together.
 This surgery permanently restricts your neck motion, and makes the adjacent joints work overtime to hold up your head.
 Those joints are now at increased risk for development of wear and tear damage, which we call arthritis, or degenerative disc disease.

-If you have an Oregon or Washington auto injury claim, or an Oregon Workers' Compensation claim, you may have issues about whether your injury is causing something that is showing up on an MRI.
-Call us at 503-325-8600 if you have questions.
+If you have an injury claim in Washington or Oregon, or if you were injured on the job in Oregon, contact us with questions.
 We have learned a lot from doctors over the years, and help people facing these concerns all the time.